NivIvri/car-game-android/README.md

 ## Project Description

 The game uses the phone’s accelerometer to translate physical device movement into in-game actions.
-During development, special attention was given to separating game logic from UI code and handling system resources such as sensors, audio, and vibration in a safe way.
+During development, special attention was given to separating game logic from UI code and handling system resources such as sensors, audio, vibration, and location services in a safe and controlled way.

 The project includes multiple screens, persistent score storage, and feedback mechanisms such as sound and vibration to improve the user experience.